 To get started, check out this guide: 13 Asian American Influencers to Follow on Instagram.

-You can do this by re-sharing content from AAPI creators.
+You can do this by re-sharing content from creators.
 This might include sharing memorable quotes, community events, messages related to current events, artwork, and more.
-Sharing posts from AAPI creators is an easy way to broaden your audience’s viewpoints while sharing valuable messages and resources.
+Sharing posts from creators is an easy way to broaden your audience’s viewpoints while sharing valuable messages and resources.

 Of course, it’s important to ask for permission ahead of time when you’re sharing other people’s content.
-As a best practice, asking for approval to share content helps make sure your company is respectful of AAPI creators.
+As a best practice, asking for approval to share content helps make sure your company is respectful of creators.
 Additionally, gaining a creator’s approval is a way to show respect for the time, energy, and resources they have poured into creating their content.
 It can also be a way to build a new connection!

 Take a virtual field trip to San Francisco’s Chinatown, learn how Asian Americans have impacted every aspect of American life, and connect with your team.